 PVC Electrical Tape 8 Mil.
-34" x 66 ft.
+3⁄4" x 66 ft.

-Building Materials Center
+Building Materials Center ANNIVERSARY VALUES!

-ANNIVERSARY VALUES!

-PRICES GOOD THROUGH APRIL 19, 1975

-Spring Clean Up Is Under Way

-after time in past years.

-Spring clean up is under way in Ozona and again the Garden Club reminds residents that this is a good time to get rid of all trash and refuse around their grounds free of

-All unwanted items will be picked up by trucks cruising the city this week and next, if they are stacked in places easily accessible for the trucks.
+PRICES GOOD THROUGH APRIL 19, 1975 Election- retirement systems and consequently raising retirement pay if the amendment passes.
+Amendment number two has to do with raising legislator's salaries, and is practically the same amendment Texas voters have turned down time after time in past years.
+Spring Clean Up Is Under Way Spring clean up is under way in Ozona and again the Garden Club reminds residents that this is a good time to get rid of all trash and refuse around their grounds free of All unwanted items will be picked up by trucks cruising the city this week and next, if they are stacked in places easily accessible for the trucks.
 Alleys, curbs and driveways are suggested for piles of debris.

-Also, all lots will be mowed by the county if the owner will call 892-2030.
-It is not necessary to make a telephone call to have un-

-CALLING ALL HOMEMAKERS

-Brought to you By Lillian Brown

-Some designers call sofabeds the furniture with a "secret" because the sofas are so attractive no one would guess they change into a bed until you actually see them change yourself.

-Years ago, many sofa-beds were not so beautiful, and they were often uncomfortable and difficult to operate.
-Their limited use was a necessary

-But in recent years, through the ingenuity of the furniture designers, sofa-beds, or convertibles, have really changed into beautiful, comfortable and practical pieces of furni-

-Sofa-beds can now look like any other type of attractive sofa, in any style, and they may be had in all sizes from a love-seat that sleeps one, to a long-boy containing a king size mattress.

-The versatility of design and size makes them usable in the most elegant living room, as well as the den or sun room and the ease of operation makes it possible to convert these sofas into beds with no difficulty.
+Also, all lots will be mowed by the county if the owner will call 392-2030.
+It is not necessary to make a telephone call to have unwanted item's and trash picked CALLING ALL HOMEMAKERS Brought to you By Lillian Brown Some designers call sofabeds the furniture with a "secret" because the sofas are so attractive no one would guess they change into a bed until you actually see them change \\\\\\\ Years ago, many sofa-beds were not so beautiful, and they were often uncomfortable and difficult to operate.
+Their limited use was a necessary But in recent years, through the ingenuity of the furniture designers, sofa-beds, or convertibles, have really changed into beautiful, comfortable and practical pieces of furni- Sofa-beds can now look like any other type of attractive sofa, in any style, and they may be had in all sizes from a love-seat that sleeps one, to a long-boy containing a kingsize mattress.
+The versatility of design and size makes them usable in the most elegant living room, as well as the den or sun room, and the ease of operation makes it possible to convert these sofas into bads with no difficulty.
 All of these features, plus the fact that for day-time use they are just as comfortable for sitting as any other sofa, makes them a good buy.
 And, for furniture to fill any of your needs, it can pay you to visit us.
-Accept our invitation to come in and browse able charges: That's the kind of loan farmers and ranchers find at the Land Bank Association.
-But they also find the extra exibility that is so importantwith loan arrangements that fit special needs.
-Let us show why you get a better loan-and convenience too-when you use the Land Bank's unique
+Accept our invitation to come in and browse around,